Scotchester/jellybeans/_posts/2017-03-15-starburst-crazy-beans.md

 (but not massively) worse than the originals, if my memory isn't playing tricks on me.

-Those two criticims, coupled with the lack of a dimple, earn the Crazy Beans one bean less than the originals in this category:
+Those two criticisms, coupled with the lack of a dimple, earn the Crazy Beans one bean less than the originals in this category:

 **3 out of 5 beans**